Alfresco/alfresco-js-api/README.md

 #  isLoggedIn

+isLoggedIn()

->  isLoggedIn(); return true if you are logged in false if you are not.
+> return true if you are logged in false if you are not.

 ```javascript